 It is requested that students do not arrive to school before 7:15 A.M. if they do not ride a school bus or participate in the breakfast program.
 Students need to report to the East end of the building.
-7th and 8th grade students will wait in the gym.
-5th and 6th grade students will wait in the cafeteria before the first bell rings.
+7th and 8th grade students will wait in the gym, and 5th and 6th grade students will wait in the cafeteria before the first bell rings.

 All students will be dismissed at 2:40.
 Students are expected to leave school grounds immediately following dismissal, unless they are involved in a scheduled after-school activity.

 All students enrolled must be in regular attendance as outlined in Ohio Law.
 Attendance is the legal responsibility of the parent.

 - The parent will call the school by 8:35am. *The school will notify the parent if not called off.